Working out is hard when you can lift the entire gym.

 Ah!
 I thought I had more time till March.
 I’m bad at looking at dates apparently.
-The new one is underway.
-I should have a draft ready to go for the next Monday comic?

 Here is Gaxgy’s painting Maxima promised him.
 Weird how he draws almost exactly like me.